Reousa/yama-serializer/README.md

 ## Acknowledgments

-I would specifically like to thank [Michael Kelly](https://github.com/Michael-Kelley) for being the amazing friend & mentor that he is.
+- I would specifically like to thank [Michael Kelly](https://github.com/Michael-Kelley) for being the amazing friend & mentor that he is.
+- Thanks to Google, Stackoverflow, Brilliant.org & the various book authors who've made knowledge & self-teaching accessible in the recent years.